remware/pianobox/README.md

-# Azure IoT Starter Kits
+# Azure IoT Edge: Rem Demo

-This repository contains code and instructions for deploying code to Azure IoT starter kits.
+This repository contains code and instructions based in Azure IoT starter kits repo.
 Each project is a proof-of-concept and designed as a learning experience.
 Projects are specific to a manufacturer's device.
+All brands belongs to respective owners, All software is Open Source reusable under MIT License.

+## Skills set

+* Knowledge of Python, C#, bash, Git, Linux, Windows
+* docker, virtualization, Ms Azure, IoT Eddge
+* Data engineering, tensor flow, MS ML, model training

 ## Manufacturers

 Projects exist for the following manufacturers:

 * [seeed](seeed/README.md)

+Thanks to Microsoft and Seeed company for all support.

 ## Getting Started